 Iron River is a tiny town located in the state of Wisconsin.
 With a population of 763 people and two constituent neighborhoods, Iron River is the 389th largest community in Wisconsin.

-Iron River is a blue-collar town, with 41.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Iron River is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Iron River who work in office and administrative support (12.30%), management occupations (10.11%), and food service (9.84%).
+When you are in Iron River, you'll notice that it is more blue-collar than most other communities in America.
+47.24% of Iron River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Iron River is a town of construction workers and builders, service providers, and sales and office workers.
+There are especially a lot of people living in Iron River who work in food service (12.27%), office and administrative support (11.66%), and management occupations (9.82%).

-Being a small town, Iron River does not have a public transit system used by locals to get to and from work.
+Iron River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Iron River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iron River residents report their race to be White, followed by Native American.
-Important ancestries of people in Iron River include Norwegian, Finnish, Swedish, and Irish.
+Important ancestries of people in Iron River include Norwegian, Finnish, Irish, and Swedish.

 The most common language spoken in Iron River is English.
 Other important languages spoken here include Pacific Island languages and African languages.